berobinson/starter-hugo-academic/content/project/BHET/index.md

 ---
 title: 'Beijing Household Energy Transitions'
-summary: 'The BHET project is assessing the impact of a large-scale energy transition policy in peri-urban Beijing.'
+summary: 'The BHET project is assessing the health, environmental, and welfare impacts of a large-scale energy transition policy in peri-urban Beijing.'

 # USE TAGS TO IDENTIFY A PROJECT IN SPECIFIC CATEGORIES